 The casa owners are a bit shy, they speak only a few words of English.
 There are a few rooms, all located in a separate blue building next to the family house.
 This casa is the only one we booked indirect via mycasaparticular.com, who require a down payment to guarantee booking.
 We paid EUR14.55 in total in advance and CUC20 cash to the casa host.

 When we arrived the blow-up pool was broken but that did not spoil the fun.
 The little bar and terrace provide a stunning view over the country side and mountain, which will not easily bore you.
 A farmer that walks over his land, some chickens scurrying around, a pig is growling at the tree, some cowboys pass by on their horses… Welcome to rural Cuba!
 What a fantastic place.
 You can order mojito’s and the lady of the house is a great cook; this is where we ate the best chicken and lobster of our whole Cuba trip!

 In the mood to so something else than sipping mojitos while enjoying the landscape view?
 There are two things I would highly recommend to do in this area:

 - Visit a tobacco plantation.
 The Viñales area is where leaf tobacco is grown.
 We went to Vegas Robaina (established 1845) of Don Alejandro Robaina (bless his soul) in El Pinar.
 Not easy to find.
-For more information on cigars see my earlier blog with practical tips.
+For more information on cigars see my earlier article with practical tips.

 - Go horse riding!
 I love going horse riding abroad.
 If you are not experienced, make sure your ride will not take 4 hours or something.
 And that they have proper riding gear.
 My sister in law could not walk without muscle pain for days after her Cuban horse riding adventure…